radhagummuluri/EmployeeManagement/README.md

-# EmployeeManagement
+# Employee Management
 This solution is for managing employees and dependents and get a preview of the payroll for every period.
-Along with providing facility to create/read/update/delete employee and dependents this application calculates the pay preview per period.
+Along with providing facility to create/read/update/delete employee and dependents, this application calculates the pay preview per period.
 The pay preview screen presents the following information per pay period:
 - pay period beginning date
 - pay period end date